thierryc/Sketch-Find-And-Replace/README.md

 # Find and Replace for Sketch 3.3+

-**IMPORTANT : I don't use Sketch any more so am unable to commit to update or maintain this code going forward.
-There are a lot of people interested with some great suggestions, so if someone else is able to take it over that would be appreciated by everyone.
-Please let me know!
-MS**

 Finds text in selected layer(s) and all layers contained within - and replaces it with different text.
 Features partial, case sensitive and full-document matching.

 Now works with symbol overrides. 🎉